3 min read

-As it turns out, our canine companions aren’t so different from their human owners in this area.
+As it turns out, our canine companions aren’t so different from their pet parents in this area.
 Dogs can experience sudden facial swelling and poofiness just as we can.
-The difference is that fur can mask underlying causes and prevent any but the most sharp-eyed owner from noticing the onset of swelling.
-In addition, dogs aren’t capable of talking to their owners about what may have happened to cause the swelling, or whether they are experiencing any other symptoms.
-It’s up to diligent owners to notice, diagnose, and decide on a course of treatment when sudden facial swelling occurs in your pooch.
+The difference is that a canine's fur can mask underlying causes and prevent any but the most sharp-eyed pet parent from noticing the onset of swelling.
+In addition, dogs aren’t capable of talking to their pet parent about what may have happened to cause the swelling, or whether they are experiencing any other symptoms.
+It’s up to diligent dog parents to notice, diagnose, and decide on a course of treatment when sudden facial swelling occurs.
 If your dog is suffering from this condition, here’s some advice that can help point you in the right direction.

 Another common cause of sudden facial swelling is dental issues.
 When a tooth or root area becomes infected, your dog’s mouth and surrounding tissues may swell up.
 This inflammation could be infection, pus, or general swelling due to irritation.
 Dogs also are known chewers and will often find inappropriate items such as sticks, toys or inedible household objects to chow down on.
 Pieces of these items can often become stuck in your dog’s mouth, causing irritation, infection, and sudden facial swelling.

 If your dog is experiencing sudden facial swelling, consult with your local vet office.
-Often veterinarians will walk through the basic symptoms with concerned pet owners via phone and will advise whether the symptoms sound serious enough for an in-office visit.
-In minor cases of bee sting or allergic reactions, your pet’s doctor may advise an in-home remedy but it’s always best to exercise caution when it comes to your canine family member’s health and well-being.
+Often, veterinarians will walk through the basic symptoms with concerned pet parents via phone and will advise whether the symptoms sound serious enough for an in-office visit.
+In minor cases of bee stings or allergic reactions, your pet’s doctor may advise an in-home remedy but it’s always best to exercise caution when it comes to your canine family member’s health and well-being.

 Just like in humans, dogs can and do experience facial swelling with a sudden onset.
 This sometimes-comical display can be caused by a variety of both benign and serious conditions.
 If your dog is suffering a minor allergic reaction, you may be able to treat them at home with over the counter remedies.
-When in doubt, you should always consult a veterinarian regarding Fido’s swollen face.
+A dangerous exposure to a toxic substance must be treated right away.
+Dental issues or facial tumors can cause pain and require treatment.
+When in doubt, you should always consult a veterinarian regarding your furry companion's swollen face.